Which rodent is right for me?

 Rats are natural omnivores.
 They need a special rat food.
 You can also give them a piece of fruit or vegetable as a treat.
 Mice are omnivores too.
 They need a food made for small rodents including mice.
-These rodents can also be treated to a piece of fruit or veg.
+These rodents can also be treated to a piece of fruit or veggies.

 Guinea pigs cannot product their own Vitamin C and need special guinea pig food that contains plenty of this.
 Unfortunately, the amount of Vitamin C in the food is reduced after some time and may not provide the guinea pig with enough Vitamin C. Storing the food in a dark, dry and airtight place can reduce this reduction in Vitamin C, but we recommend that you buy small bags of food that do not need to be stored for long.
 To be on the safe side, you should also give your guinea pig half a 50 mg tablet of Vitamin C a day.
 The daily recommended amount is approximately 20 grams daily.
 You can supplement this food with various fruits and vegetables.

 A hamster needs a complete hamster food.
 The daily recommended quantity is 10-12 grams per animal daily.